undefined731/Cleaner-system-/docs/installation_guide.md

 ```
 # Verify the Installation

-You can now use the clean command:
+You can now use the clean command :

 ```sh
 clean --help